brugr9/brugr9.github.io/index.md

 An Unreal&reg; Engine project based on the display cluster template "nDisplay" providing game-levels related to the Institute of Sport Science ISPW at University of Bern, more precisely for the Sensorimotor Lab of the institute with its five-sided CAVE.
 The lab integration is enabled by a newly developed messaging layer that is used to interact with an Event Broker.
 Custom-developed Unreal&reg; Engine plugins are used to control VR objects via the lab's experiment management system and render 360° videos and CAVE-specific 3D content.
 Due to the plugin-based architecture, the integration solution is modular and can also be used in other laboratories of the faculty.

 * **Index Terms:** Virtual Reality, CAVE, Real-time Rendering, Parallel Rendering, Warp and Blend, Cluster Rendering, Cluster Synchronisation, 3D, Steroscopy, 360° Video Playback, Motion Capture, Eye Tracking, Remote Management, Integration
-* **Technology:** Unreal&reg; Engine, Blueprint, C++-Plugin Development, UE nDisplay Cluster, Nvidia Mosaic, Nvidia Quadro with Sync, PTPd, w32tm, VLC Media Player, Windows Media Player, OptiTrack, PupilLabs, mRemoteNG, RDP, FTP, VNC, PowerShell, PuTTY, ZeroMQ, JSON/JSON-Schema
+* **Technology:** Unreal&reg; Engine, Blueprint Visual Scripting, C++-Plugin Development, UE nDisplay Cluster, Nvidia Mosaic, Nvidia Quadro with Sync, PTPd, w32tm, VLC Media Player, Windows Media Player, OptiTrack, PupilLabs, mRemoteNG, RDP, FTP, VNC, PowerShell, PuTTY, ZeroMQ, JSON/JSON-Schema

 August 2019 &ndash; June 2021, Technology Platform for Research approved project "Distributed Game Engine DGE" at Faculty of Human Sciences on behalf of Prof. Dr. Ernst-Joachim Hossner, Institute of Sport Science ISPW, Department of Movement and Exercise Science at University of Bern